delan/usb3sun/doc/tindie.md

 **rev B0** allows for debug logging (and the new debug cli) **without disabling the sun keyboard interface**, and fixes some [minor bugs](https://github.com/delan/usb3sun/blob/B0/doc/manual.md#errata) that happen when resetting the adapter.

+**rev B1** is the same as rev B0, but with the USB-A connector changed due to stock shortage.

 new in **firmware 2.0**:

 - support for **NeXTSTEP** and **Plan 9**, which require the mouse to run at 1200 baud